filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 ### vdpau
 Pass the `--enable-vdpau` option to the configure script.
 Use the `libvdpau` library to enable support for VDPAU (​Video Decode and Presentation API for Unix), that is used for accelerated decoding, post-processing, compositing, and displaying compressed or uncompressed video streams on NVIDIA and ATI/AMD GPUs.
 Note: VDPAU is not suitable for encoding, is not updated since 2015, requires special code in the application to use it, and has support for only a limited number of the formats: H.264, MPEG-1/2/4, and VC-1.

-This flag should be enabled on systems with old NVIDIA GPUs, and for newer cards `cuvid` should be used instead.
+This flag should be enabled on systems with old NVIDIA GPUs, and for newer cards `cuda` should be used instead.

+### vidstab
+Pass the `--enable-libvidstab` option to the configure script.
+Use the `vid.stab` library to enable support for the `vidstabdetect` video filter to analyze shaky and unstable videos and apply compensatory transformations using the `vidstabtransform` video stabilization filter.

+It is safe to disable this flag if there is no need to perform video stabilization.

 ### vorbis
 Pass the `--enable-libvorbis` option to the configure script.
 Use the external `libvorbis` library for encoding and decoding audio in the Vorbis format, instead of built-in experimental implementation.
 This will produce much higher quality when encoding.